-The Classics Department is responsible for teaching both Latin and Classical Civilisation, encompassing not only the language but also cultural, historical and mythological elements of the ancient world.
-The breadth of this study offers boys an insight not only into ancient cultures but also into their own own; it also heightens their linguistic and literary awareness, making them better students of modern languages, English and History.
+The Classics Department is responsible for teaching Latin, Greek and Classical Civilisation, encompassing not only the language but also cultural, historical and mythological elements of the ancient world.
+The breadth of this study offers boys an insight not only into ancient cultures but also into their own; it also heightens their linguistic, logical and literary awareness, making them better students of modern languages, English, Maths and History.

-Boys begin their study of Latin in Year 5.
+Boys begin their study of Latin in Year 6.
 They learn why we still study Latin and its applications in the modern world, as well as its influence on many European languages.
-Boys gain a firm grounding in grammatical terminology and a solid basis of vocabulary and grammar on which to build.
-There is half an hour a week of homework, consisting largely of vocabulary learning, grammar terminology, translation of passages and individual sentences from Latin into English and vice versa as well as mythology, and an exam of a full Common Entrance or scholarship paper in the autumn, spring and summer terms.
+Boys gain a firm grounding in grammatical terminology and a solid basis of vocabulary, derivation, etymology and syntax on which to build.
+There is a one-hour homework on weekly basis, consisting of vocabulary learning, grammar terminology, translation of passages and individual sentences from Latin into English and vice versa as well as mythology, and an exam of a full Common Entrance or scholarship paper in the autumn, spring and summer terms.

 The main text used in all year groups is ISEB Latin Practice Exercises, which provides the rigorous level of grammar required for CE and Scholarship standard.
 Additional resources such as online games and interactive learning tools form an important part of lessons for all year groups.

-Greek Mythology forms an important element of the non-linguistic aspect of the syllabus.
+Greek Mythology and etymology form additional important elements of the linguistic and non-linguistic aspects of the syllabus.

 Head of Classics